 The Burrows-Burleson Tennis Center is the home of Virginia Tech’s men’s and women’s tennis programs and is an outstanding facility for tennis, ranking among the best venues for tennis in the Atlantic Coast Conference.

-The venue is located on the corner of Southgate Drive and Tech Center Drive diagonally across from Lane Stadium.
-It was opened in 1992 and was made possible because of gifts from Dave and Betty Burrows of Roanoke; their son, Jack Burrows, and his wife, Lee, of Roanoke; and their daughter, Beverly, and her husband, Bobby Burleson, of Tallahassee, Fla.
+The venue is located on the corner of Southgate Drive and Tech Center Drive diagonally across from Lane Stadium, the home of the Hokies’ football team.
+It was opened in 1992 and was made possible because of gifts from Dave and Betty Burrows of Roanoke, Virginia; their son, Jack Burrows, and his wife, Lee, also of Roanoke; and their daughter, Beverly, and her husband, Bobby Burleson, of Tallahassee, Florida.

 Jack Burrows and Bobby Burleson were teammates on Tech’s tennis team in the late 1960s.
-Burrows participated in the NCAA Championships and later earned induction into the Virginia Tech Sports Hall of Fame for his tennis exploits.
+Burrows participated at the NCAA Championship and later earned induction into the Virginia Tech Sports Hall of Fame for his tennis exploits.

 The facility includes 12 outdoor courts, with bleacher seating, and six indoor courts, with chair-back bleachers and a mezzanine viewing area.
 The facility also includes locker rooms, coaches’ offices, a team room and a social area.

 The athletics department has constantly made improvements to the facility over the years.
 In 2009, the athletics department and the recreational sports department on campus teamed to add six new outdoor courts, bringing the total number of outdoor courts to 12.
 They also paid for lights to be installed, thus allowing for nighttime tennis.
 The recreational sports department uses these courts, but Tech’s tennis teams are able to use them for tournament competition.